ICC4103-202110-WebTech/lab11-sol/README.md

 ## Access control with CanCanCan

-CanCanCan is an access control solution that works quite well and saves a lot of time and effort.
+[CanCanCan](https://github.com/CanCanCommunity/cancancan) is an authorization library that works quite well and saves a lot of time and effort.
 To use this gem, the first step is to add it to the `Gemfile` - which has been done for you already -.
 Then, you need to run a task that will create the ability class, `rails g cancan:ability`.
 After that, you will find the ability class at `app/models/ability.rb`.
 The ability class will add access control features to each role.
 Basically, you may define capabilities for non-registered users, registered users, and administrators.
 To distinguish an administrator from a registered user, you may simply use a boolean flag in the `User` model:

 ```ruby
 class Ability